Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

-The rest of the paper is organized as follows.
-In section~\ref{sect:cumulant}, we review Soshnikov's cumulants method and how to apply it to the incomplete ensemble $\hat{\Xi}$.
+In section~\ref{sect:cumulant}, we present the strategy of the proofs of the results from sections~\ref{sect:gas2} and \ref{sect:gas1}.
+We begin by reviewing Soshnikov's cumulants' method.
+Then, we explain how to apply it to the incomplete ensemble $\widehat{\Xi}$ and we obtain a general result -- theorem~\ref{thm:main} -- which characterizes the transition from Gaussian to Poisson statistics for general determinantal point processes.
+The rest of the paper consists in verifying the assumptions of theorem~\ref{thm:main} for determinantal log-gases in dimensions 1 and 2.
 In section~\ref{sect:2}, we prove theorems~\ref{thm:crossover_2}--\ref{thm:crossover_3} for the 2-dimensional log-gases.
 The proof relies on estimates for the correlation kernel \eqref{kernel} which come from the paper~\cite{AHM11} and are collected in the appendix~\ref{A:damping}.
-The counterparts of theorem~\ref{thm:crossover_2} and theorem~\ref{thm:crossover_3} in dimension $1$ are stated and proved in section~\ref{sect:1} and~\ref{sect:1'} respectively.
-In the global regime, we give a combinatorial proof which is based on the asymptotics of the recurrence coefficients of the orthogonal polynomials \eqref{OP}.
-This argument can be generalized to other biorthogonal ensembles; see remark~\ref{rk:biorthogonal}.
-In the mesoscopic regime, the analysis is similar to the two-dimensional case and relies on the asymptotics of the correlation kernel $K^N_V$ and the techniques introduced in~\cite{Lambert_a}.
-Finally, $C>0$ denotes a numerical constant which changes from line to line and, for any $n\in\N$, we let for all $\mathrm{x} \in\X^n$,
+In section~\ref{sect:1}, we provide the details of the proofs of theorem~\ref{thm:crossover_1} and~\ref{thm:crossover_4} by relying on the method from \cite{Lambert_b} and \cite{Lambert_a} respectively.

+In the following, $C>0$ denotes a numerical constant which changes from line to line.
+For any $n\in\N$, we let for all $\mathrm{x} \in\X^n$,